takezoe/gitmesh/README.md

 ### Start the repository server

-Modify `gitmesh-repository-server/src/main/resources/application.conf` for your environment, and run the repository server as following:
+Modify `gitmesh-repository-server/src/main/resources/application.conf` for your environment, and run the repository server as follows:

 ```
 $ cd gitmesh-repository-server